MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-external-user.md

 * Set the policy **External guest access** to **On** for the organization that you want to invite external users to.

 > [!NOTE]
-> To enable the new user interface for Organization Permissions Settings, see [Enable preview features](../../project/navigation/preview-features.md).
+> To enable the new user interface for the New user hub, see [Enable preview features](../../project/navigation/preview-features.md).

 #### [Current page](#tab/current-page)